 Before this project can be used in a job template, you must manually start an SCM sync for this project.
 Update the SCM-based demo project by clicking the button under the project’s available Actions:

 Please note that immediately after adding new projects setup to use source control, a “sync” automatically starts that fetches the project details from the configured source control.
 Because the “Demo” project is pre-stocked, however, you must manually start the inventory sync in order for this project to be used in a job template.

-Notice that the status dot beside the name of the project updates once the sync has run.
+Notice that the status dot beside the name of the project, the revision, and the last run information updates once the sync has completed.